-OTA-180 Psychosocial Conditions 2 3 0 3
+OTA-180 Psychosocial Conditions

-Prerequisites: PSY-281
+Prerequisites: PSY-281 Coreauisites: OTA-130

-Corequisites: OTA-130 This course is design

 This course is designed to provide knowledge and skills needed for working with individuals experiencing various psychosocial conditions to help them achieve participation in life through engagement in occupation.
 Topics include mental health conditions, applicable theories and principles, symptoms of dysfunction, assessment and treatment of individuals, planning and facilitating therapeutic groups, client safety, therapeutic use of self, and psychosocial aspects of practice.
 Upon completion, students should be able to effectively plan and conduct individual and group interventions for client conditions related to psychosocial dysfunction while recognizing contexts and environments that may also impact occupational performance.